 What is Step-up Performance Test?

-Basically, Step-up performance test approach applies to a new application especially when client or project team does not define any non-functional requirement.
-In the absence of NFRs, a performance tester can easily find out the performance of the application at different user load and show the result to the client.
+Basically, the Step-up performance test approach applies to a new application especially when the client or project team does not define any non-functional requirement.
+In the absence of NFRs, a performance tester can easily find out the performance of the application at different user loads and show the result to the client.

 How to determine the Step-up Load?

 For Existing Application: The step-up test has a very specific objective.
 Since it is not a mandatory test, so NFRs document may not have a separate requirement for the step-up load test.
-In such a case, design a workload model which starts with less number of users and go beyond the stress test load.
-There are high chances of getting break-point in the step-up test at high load.
+In such a case, design a workload model which starts with less number of users and goes beyond the stress-test load.
+There are high chances of getting a break-point in the step-up test at a high load.